awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 # account and role specified in the second named profile.
 It does not overwrite or
 # in any way compromise the first profile's credentials.
 If this profile specifies the
 # same AWS SSO portal, then it uses the SSO credentials that you retrieved in the
-# previoius command.
+# previous command.
 The AWS CLI then retrieves AWS temporary credentials for the
 # IAM role associated with the second profile.
 You don't have to sign in to
 # AWS SSO again.
 $ aws sso login --profile my-second-sso-profile